Auckland Choral

-Auckland Choral (formally the Auckland Choral Society) is a choir based in Auckland, New Zealand.
-It is New Zealand's oldest surviving arts organisation and Auckland's only symphonic-scale choir.
-Founded in 1855, Auckland Choral celebrated its 150th anniversary in November 2005 with a choral piece written especially for the choir by New Zealand composer David Hamilton.
+Auckland Choral (formally the Auckland Choral Society Incorporated) is a symphonic choir based in Auckland, New Zealand.
+It is New Zealand's oldest surviving arts organisation, and Auckland's only symphonic-scale choir, founded in 1855 and established as an incorporated society in 1914.
+Auckland Choral celebrated its 150th anniversary in November 2005 with a choral piece written especially for the choir by New Zealand composer David Hamilton.
 In 2015, Auckland Choral celebrated its 160th anniversary.
 The choir's current music director is Professor Uwe Grodd.

 Auckland Choral profile

 Auckland Choral is a symphonic-scale choir of 100+ voices.
 It is Auckland's oldest and most prominent choir, and continues to play a significant role in Auckland's arts scene today.
 Its members are wide-ranging in age and cultural and professional background.
 Members rehearse weekly throughout the year and the choir regularly accepts new members following a thorough audition process.
 The current music director is Professor Uwe Grodd.
-The current assistant music director is Elizabeth Lau.

 Auckland Choral sings a wide variety of works from the choral canon.
 Notable recent performances include Beethoven's Missa Solemnis, Paul Winter's Missa Gaia and Handel's Israel in Egypt.

 Auckland Choral sings in locations around Auckland, including the Auckland Town Hall and the Holy Trinity Cathedral in Parnell.
 The choir frequently collaborates with orchestras from the Auckland region, including the Auckland Philharmonia Orchestra and Piper's Sinfonia.